 Know Your Workload Requirements

-Next up in your cloud migration checklist – assess the characteristics and requirements of your workloads.
+Next up in your application migration checklist – assess the characteristics and requirements of your workloads.
 Some of this information will be available because of the IT asset inventory.
 Use these questions as a guide:

 - How often is the app used, who uses it, and what business requirements does it meet?